-The Company has identified the following accounting standard, effective for annual reporting periods beginning on or after 1 January 2017 and available for early adoption at 31 December 2014, as one which may impact the Company in the period of initial application:
+The Company has identified the following accounting standards, effective for annual reporting periods beginning on or after 1 January 2017 and 1 January 2019 that are available for early adoption at 31 December 2015, which may impact the Company in the period of initial application:

-AASB 15 Revenue from Contracts with Customers: AASB 15 established a comprehensive framework for determining whether, how much and when revenue is recognised.
-It replaces existing revenue recognition guidance, including AASB 118 Revenue, AASB 111 Constructions Contracts and Interpretation 13 Customer Loyalty Programmes.
+- AASB 15 Revenue from Contracts with Customers: AASB 15 established a comprehensive framework for determining whether, how much and when revenue is recognised.
+It replaces existing revenue recognition guidance, including AASB 118 Revenue, AASB 111 Constructions Contracts and Interpretation 13 Customer Loyalty Programmes. - AASB 9 Financial Instruments: this standard could change the classification and measurement of financial assets and liabilities. - AASB 16 Leases: this standard has the impact of bringing most leases on-balance sheet, recognising new assets and liabilities.

-The Company has not yet assessed the potential impact on its financial statements resulting from the application of AASB 15.
+The Company has not yet assessed the potential impact on its financial statements resulting from the application of AASB 15, AASB 9 and AASB 16.